forest-d/repo2llm/README.md

 # repo2llm

-A simple tool to prepare repository contents for sharing with LLMs through your clipboard.
-Automatically formats your code files with proper file paths and supports multiple languages.
+A simple tool to copy repository contents to your clipboard, useful for pasting into an LLM like Claude or ChatGPT.

 ## Features